geerlingguy/ansible-for-devops/drupal/README.md

   - To shut down the virtual machine, enter `vagrant halt` in the Terminal in the same folder that has the `Vagrantfile`.
 To destroy it completely (if you want to save a little disk space, or want to rebuild it from scratch with `vagrant up` again), type in `vagrant destroy`.
   - You can change the version of Drupal installed by editing the variables within `vars.yml`.
-  - You can either use Drush or Git to download Drupal (either way results in the same thing); see the commented-out Drush download method in `playbook.yml`.
   - Find out more about local development with Vagrant + VirtualBox + Ansible in this presentation: [Local Development Environments - Vagrant, VirtualBox and Ansible](http://www.slideshare.net/geerlingguy/local-development-on-virtual-machines-vagrant-virtualbox-and-ansible).
   - Learn about how Ansible can accelerate your ability to innovate and manage your infrastructure by reading [Ansible for DevOps](https://www.ansiblefordevops.com/).